 When you start sending email campaigns, what kind of result do you run for?
 Maybe you want to monitor who receives and reads your message… or want to track clicks, sales, and conversions generated by newsletter?

 You will be able to choose the email marketing metrics to track after you decide what your main goal is.
-Open rate, click through rate, conversion rate, bounce rate, complaint rate, unsubscribe rate, spam rate, − there are lots of metrics to choose.
+Open rate, click through rate, conversion rate, bounce rate, complaint rate, unsubscribe rate, spam rate, − there are lots of metrics to choose from.

 So, while you think about goals and choose the metrics, we are going to tell you about the most popular service for monitoring and tracking email campaigns − Google Analytics (GA).

-Here we want to tell you about the step by step email tracking using GA.
+Here we want to give you all details of tracking email campaigns with Google Analytics.
 Frankly speaking, it is technically a bit more difficult than just writing email content, so it will probably take more of your time and effort to get things in order and learn how it works.

-As Google Analytics is a web-based service, thus you should register and create personal GA account.
+As Google Analytics is a web-based service, thus you should register and create a personal GA account.

-After that, you’ll get access to monitoring and reporting tools, and see how the subscribers interact with your site after reading your branded mass mailings.
+After that, you’ll get access to Google Analytics email tracking tools, and see how the subscribers interact with your site after reading your branded mass mailings.

 Your account will contain monitoring data on each email campaign you send.